Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Limitations and Extensions

-Performing color calibration is critical to minimize visual discontinuities between Ninja Codes and their background surfaces (Figure 12, left).
-While specialized hardware and techniques exist \cite{hawkins2001} for such purposes and are widely used in professional settings, deploying such sophisticated solutions in real-life scenarios is often impractical.
-For the informal observation session described in section 4.4, we have built and used a simple tool (Figure 12, right) that assists calibration by capturing photos under controlled LED lighting.
-We plan to further develop this tool, improving usability and also enabling it to capture various material properties such as reflectance functions.
+COLOR CALIBRATION.
+Accurate color calibration is critical to curb visual discontinuities between Ninja Codes and their background surfaces.
+While specialized hardware and techniques exist \cite{hawkins2001} for such purposes, deploying such solutions in real-life scenarios is often impractical.
+For our experiments, we have created a simple tool (see supplementary material for images) that assists calibration by capturing photos under controlled LED lighting.
+Further development of such usability-enhancing tools will be imperative for wide adoption of the technology.